Job Description and Application Requirements:

 - 5-8 years of successful experience in overseeing staff and operations of a state agency or nonprofit organization

-- Experience in the field of adult literacy, health literacy, workforce development, government service, or related field
+- Experience in the field of adult literacy, workforce development, government service, or related field

 - Experience with and deep commitment to diversity, equity, and inclusion initiatives for internal (staff and board) and external audiences

 - Understanding of state and federal funding and reporting requirements

 - Ability to translate broad goals into achievable steps